 CH 324.
 QUANTITATIVE ANALYSIS (4 credits).
-Gbad 309, TR 9-3:50.
+Gbad 309, T R 9-3:50.

 Description.
-A basic course in modern chemical analysis.
-The lab is open two days a week, and students work at their own pace with some intermediate deadlines.
-There are twelve laboratory experiments, which students pass by determining an unknown composition within a specified tolerance; eight homework sets, the answers to which are submitted online; and two in-class quizzes.
+Chemistry 324 is a basic course in modern chemical analysis, taught in a self study format and evaluated via on-line homework and exams.
+The lab is open two days a week.
+Students work at their own pace with some intermediate deadlines.
+There are ten laboratory experiments, which students pass by determining an unknown composition within a specified tolerance; thirteen homework sets, the answers to which are submitted online; and three in-class tests.